pbdtools/xfds/README.md

 **Always know what FDS version you're using.**

-xFDS will inject the FDS version into the container name so there's no question what version of FDS is running. xFSD will also append a globally unique ID so there's no conflicts in having multipe containers running.
+xFDS will inject the FDS version into the container name so there's no question what version of FDS is running. xFDS will also append a globally unique ID so there's no conflicts in having multipe containers running.

 **Runs in Background**